Kateryna Liaskovska

 • Test with target audience (if possible)

-• Ensure compliance with brand guidelines
+• Check compliance with brand guidelines

 Measuring AI content effectiveness